Click here to go to our timeline after 453 BC

 The stirring up of the kingdom against Greece by this fourth king is an apparent reference to the famous Battle of Thermopylae with our understanding of that war coming chiefly from the "Father of History" Herodotus, a somewhat one sided account.
 Awkwardly, the bulk of Persian records were destroyed by Alexander the Great when he captured Persia.

 And we have records of an early Greek play called "The Persians", written by Aeschylus apparently about the time of Daniel's prophecies, and maybe inspired by his word exalting Greece as a coming world empire.
 In one prophecy of Daniel, Persia was portrayed as a bear eating three ribs, who would defeat three kingdoms — Babylon Lydia and Egypt — but no more.
-Adjustments to the play's script inevitably occurred after 380BC and the Persian king's return to Persia.
+Adjustments to the play's script inevitably occurred after 420BC and the victory by the Greeks in a naval battle, the Battle of Salamis, and the preceding king Xerxes returning to Persia in defeat.

 Economically, it was a difficult time in Europe.
 Dionysius, ruler of Syracuse in Sicily, had around 400BC devalued the silver drachma by causing all the coins in the city to be reminted, stamping at two-drachmae each one-drachma coin.
 Other Greek cities, facing default, were starting to issue the very first bronze coins due to a shortage of silver.